flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ## Conclusion ##

-The main findings of this project are:
+The main insights of this project are:

 - Azure was flexible enough to interoperate with legacy services (existing on premises database, third party video streamer)
-- Thanks to the usage of ARM template, the Mandarine IT team can redelpoy the Backend Services in few minutes.
+- Thanks to the usage of ARM template, the Mandarine IT team can redeploy the Backend Services in few minutes.
 - As the Azure Media Player doesn't support playback of audio files (MP3, WMA), the solution supports not only subtitles with Video files (MP4, WMV) but also with Audio files (MP3, WMA) using the Web Player here: https://github.com/flecoqui/azure/tree/master/Samples/TestAzureMediaIndexer
 - Thanks to Azure Media Services Indexer V2 and Cognitive Services Text Translator the generation of subtitles has been almost automated, which has decreased dramatically the time to publish the videos.
 - Regarding Mike the Mandarine's Bot, it's too early to get any insights as the service will be online by the end of June.